giantswarm/docs/swarmdocs/content/guides/mysql-backup.md

 To follow this guide, you will need the following:

 * The `swarm` and `docker` utilities and some basic knowledge on how to use them.
-If you followed our [Getting Started - Part 2](../installation/gettingstarted2.md) tutorial, you'll be fine.
+If you followed our [Your first application](/guides/your-first-application/) tutorial, you'll be fine.
 * An S3 bucket and a dedicated AWS user account with permission to upload files into the bucket
 * The source code used in this guide from [GitHub](https://github.com/giantswarm/giantswarm-mysql-archiver).
 We recommend to quickly clone it: